design-automation/gs-json/README.md

 *map* is an array of indices, whose length is equal to the number of geometric entities.

 ### Viewer Attributes
-Certain POINT attributes may be recognised by the viewer.
+Certain point attributes may be recognised by the viewer.
 (This of course dpeends on the implementation of the viewer.)

 * position - the position of the point, in 3d [x,y.z] or 2d [x,y].
 * normal - the point normal vector, in 3d [x,y.z].
 * colour - the point colour, as [r,g,b].
 * xform - the point transformation matrix.
 (See https://threejs.org/docs/#api/math/Matrix4 for more information about the transformation matrix form.)

-## Collections Objects
+## Collections
 A collection can contain:
 * geometric entities (explicit and implicit), and/or
 * other collections.